At a glance: cultured pearls

 Tahitian pearls

 As their name suggests, these pearls are named for their cultivation around Tahiti, an island of French Polynesia.
-Formed inside the black lip oyster, Tahitian pearls are offered in many body colours, varying from green — lime, pistachio, peacock — to a cherry-like red to bronze to grey to purple.
+Formed inside the black lip oyster, Tahitian pearls are formed in many body colours, varying from green — lime, pistachio, peacock — to a cherry-like red to bronze to grey to purple.
 Overtones in Tahitian pearls can be pink, green and blue.
 Sizes range from 8 mm to 18 mm which makes them among the largest pearl varieties.

 Some producers chemically dye non-Tahitian pearls to appear black, which weakens the nacre and hence one should take caution of any imitations.
+We avoid using dyed imitations.
+Instead, we only use natural, high-quality pearls.

 Necklace with Tahitian Pearls

-Necklace with Tahitian Pearls (Photo: TVRRINI)
+Necklace with Tahitian Pearls (Photo: TVRRINI).

 South Sea pearls